mitre/hipcheck/site/content/docs/guide/cli/hc-check.md

   <TARGET>  The target package, URL, commit, etc. for Hipcheck to analyze.
 If ambiguous, the -t flag must be set

 Options:
-      --ref <REFSPEC>         The ref (e.g. commit hash, branch, tag) of the target to analyze --arch <ARCH>
+      --ref <REF>             The ref (e.g. commit hash, branch, tag) of the target to analyze --arch <ARCH>
   -t, --target <TARGET_TYPE>  [possible values: maven, npm, pypi, repo, request, sbom] -h, --help                  Print help (see more with '--help')